 - UV-curable Multifunctional Acrylate

 Seal bare UF pressed wood products with multiple layers of water resistant sealants.
 If alternative products are not available, sealing exposed surfaces of UF-containing products will reduce formaldehyde emissions for months to years after application.
-Research indicates that polyurethane, vinyl laminate, dinitrocellulose and other lacquers, and alkyd paint and other water-resistant coatings can reduce formaldehyde emissions.
-The effectiveness of these sealants varies greatly depending on the formulation of the individual product, the thickness of the layer and the thoroughness of its application.
+Research indicates that polyurethane, vinyl laminate, dinitro cellulose and other lacquers, and alkyd paint and other water-resistant coatings can reduce formaldehyde emissions.
+The effectiveness of these sealants varies widely depending on the formulation of the individual product, the thickness of the layer and the thoroughness of its application.

-Choose coatings or barrier materials that are water resistant, bond well to the wood products, and can withstand the natural swelling and shrinkage of wood over time.
-Coatings will remain effective only as long as the integrity of the coating layer remains intact.
+Choose coatings or barrier materials that are water resistant, bond well to the wood products, and can withstand the natural swelling and shrinkage of timber over time.
+Coatings will remain active only as long as the integrity of the coating layer remains intact.
 Any sanding, drilling, or cutting of sealed pressed wood products will also result in increased emissions of formaldehyde.